martinjungblut/go-cryptsetup/README.md

 })
 ```

-### 2. Initialising devices
+### 2. Initializing devices

-Initialising a device is the process of acquiring a reference to a particular device node for it to be manipulated.
+Initializing a device is the process of acquiring a reference to a particular device node for it to be manipulated.

 Devices may be initialised using the `cryptsetup.Init()` function.